home-assistant/developers.home-assistant/docs/add-ons/presentation.md

 By default, AppArmor gives you a certain level of security by restricting some general actions that are deemed inappropriate for a Docker container.
 You can read more about Docker's AppArmor implementation on the [Docker Security page](https://docs.docker.com/engine/security/apparmor/).

-As for the Home Assistant Operating System implementation, you can activate your own custom AppArmor profile by putting a `apparmor.txt` file into your add-on folder.
+As for Home Assistant's implementation, you can activate your own custom AppArmor profile by putting a `apparmor.txt` file into your add-on folder.
 Adding your own `apparmor.txt` will load that file as the primary AppArmor profile instead of the default implementation.
-On top of knowing your Add-on will run in a constrained and effective manner, writing your own custom `apparmor.txt` file will earn your Add-on a security point after your Add-on is installed, thus improving your user's confidence and perception of your Add-on.
+On top of knowing your add-on will run in a constrained and effective manner, writing your own custom `apparmor.txt` file will earn your add-on a security point after your add-on is installed, thus improving your user's confidence and perception of your add-on.

 An apparmor.txt goes in the same folder as your config.json file.
 Below is an example `apparmor.txt`.
 Replace `ADDON_SLUG` with the slug defined in your config.